t41372/Open-LLM-VTuber/README.md

-## Why this project and not other similar projects on GitHub?
+## What's special about this project?
-- It works on macOS and Linux
+- It works on macOS and Linux, not just Windows
   - We care about macOS and Linux!
 And we also care about people who don't happen to use Nvidia GPU.
 Even if you don't have a GPU, you can choose to run things on CPU or offload demanding tasks to online APIs.
 - Offline mode available
   - If you choose only the offline solutions, you don't have to connect to the internet.
 Just turn off your internet and be confident that nobody sees your chat log.
 - You can interrupt the AI anytime with your voice without wearing headphones (or you may, of course).
 No, the AI won't heard itself.
+- Pet mode
+  - Transparent background pet mode.
+Just drag it anywhere on your screen while your are doing other stuff.